This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It also picks out the most vibrant parts of an image and adjusts those alone.

-Saturation will increase the intensity of every color in the image, regardless of its skin or not a particularly vibrant color in the image to begin with.
+Saturation will increase the intensity of every color in the image, regardless of whether it is skin or a particularly vibrant color in the picture.

 HSL Slider

-After you adjust your exposure and saturation, oftentimes this is enough for the majority of photos.
+After you adjust your exposure and saturation, this is often enough for most photos.

-However, there will be times when you want to increase or decrease the saturation or luminosity of a certain color.
+However, there will be times when you want to increase or decrease the saturation or luminosity of a specific color.

-You may also want to change the hue so that it blends better with the rest of the image.
+I suggest changing the hue to blend better with the rest of the image.

 Detail Panel for Photo Editing

-The detail panel is the most ignored by hobbyist photographers, but it's just as important as the Basic and HSL panel.
+The detail panel is the most ignored by hobbyist photographers, but it's just as crucial as the Basic and HSL panel.

 If you shot with a high ISO, this is where you can reduce the noise in your photo for a smoother-looking appearance.